Sher-Chowdhury/mocha_demo/README.md

 now change branch to testing-async-code

-testing async code is a litter harder, that's because you want to ensure your function/method under test finishes running before your `expect` statements run.
+testing async code is a litter harder, that's because you want to ensure your function/method under test finishes running before your `expect` statements run. see the comments in the mathsTest.js code.